addapptables/ng-template/README.md

 ### Multi Language
 Addapptables uses ngx-translate module and supports multiple languages and translations.

-- Usage
+Usage:
 In order to use the translations, create your translation file within the module you want to use the translations.
-For example, for the english tanslation, create assets/i18n/en.json file.
+For example, for the English translation, create assets/i18n/en.json file.

 ### Components
 Addapptables has created several components for community use.
-You can see these components with the following links
+You can see these components on the following links

 - [Addapptables menu](https://github.com/addapptables/menu-admin-ui)
 - [Addapptables core](https://github.com/addapptables/core-ui)